c3b2a7/easy-ca-cli/README.md

 ### Pre-built Binaries

-You can also download and extract the latest release from [GitHub Releases Page](https://github.com/c3b2a7/easy-ca-cli/releases)
+You can download and extract the latest release from [GitHub Releases Page](https://github.com/c3b2a7/easy-ca-cli/releases)

 ### Building From Source